 Mapping the use of Music in Contemporary Places of Detention

 Prisons of Note aims to map the use, experience, and circumstance surrounding popular music in contemporary places of detention.
-My publications on this subject have so far appeared in journals Postcolonial Text(2014) and Torture (2013), and I’m currently completing my first monograph Dangerous Mediations: YouTube, Pop Music, and Power in a Philippine Prison Video for Bloomsbury Academic (forthcoming).
+My publications on this subject have so far appeared in journals Postcolonial Text(2014) and Torture (2013), and I’m currently completing my first monograph Dangerous Mediations: Pop Music in a Philippine Prison Video (New York: Bloomsbury, forthcoming).

 Principal Investigator: Áine Mangaoang